Borjis131/docker-open5gs/docs/deployments/metrics.md

 The Open5GS WebUI uses the image present on this repository.
 This WebUI is reachable from all the containers connected to the `open5gs` network in the Docker Compose deployment using the domain name `webui.open5gs.org` and to the host using the port `9999`.
 The user configured is `user: admin` and `password: 1423`.

+The deployment has also a `logs/` directory configured to store all the Network Functions container logs.

+> [!NOTE]
+> You will need to create the `logs/` directory at the root of the repository.

 ## Common issues with the metrics deployment

 ### Issue 1: Slices not connected appearing on the Prometheus/Grafana metrics